ukraine-devops/aws-eks/README.md

 3. Apply microservice architecture for system agility and ability to expand and migrate quickly (modularity, SOLID)

-4. Work on one task at a time, don't switch between several contexts (refocus takes time and creates complex problems)
+4. Work on one task at a time, don't switch between several contexts (refocus takes time and creates complex problems).

 5. Create clear docs and diagrams after R&D and feature testing (your feature costs nothing without proper documentation and high-level diagram)